Skip Navigation

 During an interview, the employer may ask you to explain the criminal charges you indicated on the job application.
 You may want to bring the topic up yourself so you have the opportunity to explain what happened and ease any concerns they may have.

 1. Be honest about having been convicted of a crime.
-You do not need to provide a lot of details unless they are asked for.
+You do not need to provide details unless asked, but do not lie or attempt to conceal your conviction.

 2. Take responsibility for the mistake and express that you learned from it.
 Discuss what you’ve done since the incident.